Skip to content

 Green, Yellow & Red Cards — The Full 3-Card System

-JudgeMate's field hockey scoreboard supports the complete three-card system — a feature that sets it apart from most scoreboard apps, which only offer yellow and red.
+JudgeMate's field hockey scoreboard includes the complete three-card system — a feature that sets it apart from most scoreboard apps, which only offer yellow and red.

 Adding a card: